NN4Neurosim/nn4n/docs/CTRNN.md

 - [ ] Test different activation functions
 - [ ] Bias when using dale's law?
 - [ ] If the masks are not set, there need default values.
-- [ ] Potentially user can choose to enfore plasticity or not for a specific layer
+- [ ] Potentially user can choose to enfore `new_synapse` or not for a specific layer
-- [x] Re-write Dale's law such that it can still work when plasticity is not enforced.
+- [x] Re-write Dale's law such that it can still work when `new_synapse` is not enforced.
 - [ ] Can InputLayer and OutputLayer weights be negative when Dale's law enforced?